 Bruins for Life

 UCLA boasts impressive academic rankings for countless departments.
 From the nation’s most decorated athletic program to a top 10 world reputation ranking, UCLA is a leading institution in every arena.
-Private philanthropy not only enables our programs to build for the future, but also also impacts many national rankings which use alumni participation in their methodology.
+Private philanthropy not only enables our programs to build for the future, but also impacts many national rankings which use alumni participation in their methodology.
 An investment in UCLA pays dividends to all Bruins—today and tomorrow.

 Strength in Numbers